folkehelseinstituttet/ngs_scripts/gisaid/README.md

 - [ ] Copy the submission log to N?
 - [ ] Create BN import file and import to BN

-## New procedure using only PowerShell, R and BioNumerics
+## Procedure using PowerShell, R and BioNumerics

 ### Open the excel submission log document
 Open this file and fill in accordingly: